 What makes it nursery-friendly:

-The catch: At around £45-49, it’s at the top of the budget bracket, and you’re paying partly for the design.
-The tank is on the smaller side compared to the Levoit.
+The catch: it is often right at the top of the budget bracket, and you are paying partly for the design.
+The tank is on the smaller side compared with larger bedroom models.
 No smart connectivity either.

 Best Value: Homvana H111 Cool Mist